YuzhongHuangCS/basil-ts/README.md

 This should be a date in ISO format, i.e. 'YYYY-mm-dd'.
 If it exceeds the question period end date it will be reset to the question period end date - 1.

+*Note that 'drop_after' does not correspond to the forecast that would have been made on that date.
+That forecast also depends on the delay in obtaining data, and for most questions data from the same or previous day would not be available so quickly.*

 List of options:

 <table>